Anito: Nature spirits and deities

 Diwata are often depicted as appearing to unsuspecting people in human or animal form, sometimes causing unintentional harm.
 They can also deliberately play tricks on mortals, like seducing or abducting beautiful men and women into the spirit world.
 Certain places are believed to be owned by diwata or are borders to the spirit world.
 These are normally avoided or only entered with precautions, especially during twilight when diwata are believed to cross over from the spirit world into the material world.
 Harm or illness caused by diwata are known as buyag in Visayan and usog in Tagalog.
 People who were harmed by interactions with diwata are euphemistically described as having been "greeted" (Visayan: gibati, Tagalog: nabati) or "played with" (Visayan gidulaan, Tagalog: napaglaruan or nakatuwaan) by diwata.

 To avoid inadvertently angering a diwata, Filipinos perform a customary pasintabi sa nuno ("respectfully apologizing or asking permission from ancestors for passing").
-This is done by saying the phrases "tao po" ("a human [is passing], elder), "tabi po" or "tabi apo" ("by your permission, elder") when passing by a place believed to be inhabited by a diwata.
+This is done by saying the phrase "tabi po" or "tabi apo" ("by your permission, elder") when passing by a place believed to be inhabited by a diwata.

+Conversely, it was customary to call out "tao po ako" ("I am a human") before asking for permission to enter someone's household, to reassure the homeowner of your humanity.
+This was due to the belief that shapeshifting supernatural beings will trick people into letting them enter their homes, but are incapable of declaring themselves as humans.
+Over time, this has shortened to the modern form "tao po," which is now used as a simple greeting to alert someone of your presence.

 Diwata are also believed to be able to mate with humans.
 People born with congenital disorders (like albinism or syndactyly) or display unusual beauty or behavior are commonly believed by local superstition to be the children of diwata who seduced (or sometimes raped) their mothers.

 During the Spanish period, diwata were syncretized with elves and fairies in European mythology and folklore, and were given names like duende (goblin or dwarf), encantador or encanto ("spell [caster]"), hechicero ("sorcerer"), sirena ("mermaid"), or maligno ("evil [spirit]").
 In Islamized ethnic groups of the Philippines, these nature spirits are usually called jinn or saitan, due to the influence of Islamic mythology.